-The platypelloid displays a wide inlet transversely but short in anterior-posterior axis.
+The platypelloid displays a wide inlet transversely but short in the anterior-posterior axis.
 This type provides challenges for a female to give birth.

 The severity of the fracture determines the need for surgery.
-If the pelvis is fractured in multiple places and is considered unstable, then intervention may be deemed necessary.
+If the pelvis is fractured in multiple places and is considered unstable, intervention may be deemed necessary.
 Certain types of fractures may be life-threatening.